 Access and alteration of records containing personal information

-The Freedom of Information Act 1982 also provides you with an opportunity to request access to documents in the possession of the department.
-Further information can be accessed at Guide to Accessing and Correcting your Personal Information and at the department’s Freedom of Information page.
+The Freedom of Information Act 1982 also provides you with an opportunity to request access to documents in the possession of the Department.
+Further information can be accessed at Guide to Accessing and Correcting your Personal Information on the Department’s website.

 - where you are reasonably likely to have been aware, or made aware by way of a privacy notice, that your personal information is usually passed to the relevant parties

 - where you have consented to the disclosure of your personal information

 - where we believe on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to your life or health or that of another person

 - where the disclosure is required or authorised by or under law

 - where the disclosure is reasonably necessary for the enforcement of criminal law or a law imposing a pecuniary penalty, or for the protection of public revenue.

 - to protect the personal information held in its possession against loss, unauthorised access, use, modification, disclosure or misuse